-&lt;sup>3 As the Fund is newly established, this figure reflects the Responsible Entity's reasonable estimate at the date of this PDS of those costs that will apply for the current financial year (adjusted to reflect a 12 month period).
+&lt;sup>2 This figure reflects the estimated indirect costs incurred by the Fund for the previous financial year ended 30 June 2022 and may include the Responsible Entity's reasonable estimates where the Responsible Entity was unable to determine the exact amount or information was not available at the date of this PDS.
 Any ETF management costs borne by the Fund through its investment in ETFs will be reimbursed to the Fund by the Responsible Entity from its own resources.
-For more information on the meaning and calculation of indirect costs, see "Indirect costs" under the heading "Additional explanation of fees and costs".
+For more information on the meaning and calculation of indirect costs, see "Indirect costs" in the "Additional Explanation of Fees and Costs" section below".